Maroko1218/markussvan.com/content/post/obsidian-for-posts.md

 The github repo also included a function for backlinks...
 And this really appeals to me.
 Being able to show all the posts which have mentioned the current post really gives the *obsidian feel* to the posts which feels like such a good way to traverse the website on related content, __related thoughts__.
 Now, this was a little difficult to implement and I don't think my solution is the cleanest or prettiest *yet*.
 (I am very likely going to update this snippet with time.)
 But I will still document what I did to add the backlinks!

 ### The simple solution
 I added the `backlinks.html` partial into `/layouts/partials/funcs/`.
 This time the file itself needed no modifications to make it function, but it takes a little bit of effort to actually have the expected result.
 Right below where I added `{{ partial "content-wikilinks" . }}` (that's this text you're reading right now!)
-I placed the following code block. ~~Without the /* */~~
+I placed the following code block.
 ```
 {{ $backlinks := partial "funcs/backlinks.html" . }}
 {{ if $backlinks }}